tier4/mapless_autoware/mapless_architecture/autoware_local_mission_planner_common/Readme.md

-# lib_mission_planner
+# Library

-The lib_mission_planner contains shared code utilized by various nodes.
+This library contains shared code utilized by various nodes.
 The code includes geometry helper functions, a Pose2D class, and coordinate transformations.